Skip to main content

 How Can I Protect My Teeth?

-Brushing your teeth is still incredibly important to protect your teeth.
-We recommend you brush your teeth every morning after you get up to get rid of the bacteria that’s built up in your mouth while you slept.
+Brushing your teeth is still incredibly important for protecting them.
+We recommend brushing your teeth every morning after you get up to remove bacteria that have accumulated in your mouth while you slept.
 This is also a good time to floss first before brushing.

 It’s OK to floss your teeth just once a day with a good dental floss, but if you want a bit of extra protection, you can use a water flosser later in the day to keep the area between your teeth and around your gums cleaner.